-Here also, our online possibilities will help you a great deal.
-You can find every important new word from a book lesson in our online vocabulary trainers – used in an everyday sentences, of course.
+Here, our online possibilities will help you a great deal.
+You can find every important new word from a book lesson in our online vocabulary trainer – used in an everyday sentences, of course.
 The online drills are there to internalize and automatize the rules.

 Last but not least: by using a wide scale of means – e.g. children’s books, papers, songs, films – we’ll catch your attention, and learning will be more intense.
 A language lives in its everyday conversations, its papers, its television programs, its songs, its stories, its plays and games; we use them all.
 You’ll learn much faster when language situations change a lot!

-Let’s use all the possibilities mentioned above.
-Here’s a book that does: Waterval! (“waterfall”).
-There are four Waterval books, leading to A1, A2, B2 and C1+ respectively.
-They come with cd’s, containing conversations, listening exercises and Dutch songs, and a web site containing computerized exercises with meaningful feedback.
+This book tries to: Waterval! (“waterfall”).
+There are six Waterval books, leading to A1, A2, B1, B1+, B2 and C respectively.
+They come with a web site, containing conversations, listening exercises and Dutch songs, and lots computerized exercises with meaningful feedback.